jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 It's not a memory problem, of course human has long-term memory, can even organize the knowledge in dreams, huge advantages against LLM.
 But companies like Letta or mem0 will solve it.

-It's also not a tooling problem, tooling will evolve - but the bottleneck was never the tools.
-Agents today do remarkable things with read, write, and grep<a href="#grep" id="grep_ref"><sup>[1]</sup></a>.
-The constraint isn't what they can do; it's what they can figure out in the context window.
+It's also not a tooling problem, agents today do remarkable things with just read, write, and grep<a href="#grep" id="grep_ref"><sup>[1]</sup></a>.
+The harness matters, but frontier labs will own that layer fast - that's what I learned building the first coding agent at Google.
+At the end of the day, an agent is a co-design problem between model and harness, and the model is winning.

 To me, the problem is bigger, the shared decoded layer doesn't exist:
 *Human decodes privately, in their heads.
 Claude decodes privately, per session.
 No one is building a living, shared representation of what the codebase means, so every collaborator, human or AI, starts from zero.*